top of page

 In the vibrant and tumultuous atmosphere of 1960s Jamaica, the 1964 Jamaica Broadcasting Corporation (JBC) strike stands as a pivotal moment in the island’s history.
 But beyond its political and social ramifications, this strike offers a fascinating lens through which to examine the fashion of the era—an attire that spoke volumes about the cultural mores and gender dynamics of the time.

-A Snapshot of the 1960s Jamaica
+A Snapshot of 1960s Jamaica

 The 1960s were a time of significant transformation in Jamaica, as the island navigated its post-independence identity.
 With the echoes of colonial rule still resonating, the societal norms were often steeped in conservative values.
 This was reflected in the dress of both men and women, which adhered to a standard of propriety befitting the era while also borrowing influences from both African heritage and Western fashion.